simonklee/redoc/readme.md

 Now you have a `./redoc` command at your fingertips.
 This can simply be copied to a folder in your $PATH.

-## Use it
+## Usage

+`$ redoc`
-* `redoc` without args will display all Redis commands, ordered by `group`.
+    without args will display all Redis commands, ordered by `group`.
-* `redoc [group|command]` will either display a given command or all commands in a group.
+    `[group|command]` display either a given command or all commands in a group.
-* `redoc -d` displays a long description for Redis commands.
+    `-d` displays a long description for Redis commands.
-* `redoc -lc` output all available Redis commands in a comprehensive list.
+    `-lc` output all available Redis commands in a comprehensive list.
-* `redoc -lg` output all available Redis groups in a comprehensive list.
+    `-lg` output all available Redis groups in a comprehensive list.

 ## Update